 Facts About San Antonio Preparatory Community School

 The curriculum at SA Prep is designed to be both rigorous and culturally responsive.
 All students are expected to achieve at high levels, but their teachers will give them the support they need to get there.
 The academic work will require students to engage in critical thinking, to communicate, and to collaborate with each other.
-The school year is longer—August 10, 2020 to June 8, 2021—and the school day is longer, 7:30 AM to 4:30 PM.
+The school year is longer—August 9, 2021 to June 3, 2022—and the school day is longer, too.

 The school uses a two-teacher model.
 Every middle school class will have two teachers of record: the first teaches ELA and History, and the second teaches Math and Science.
 The teacher-student ratio is 1:15, which allows teachers to build stronger relationships with their students.
 Teachers receive weekly professional development and extended summer training.